pmactavish13/liri-node-app/README.md

+A runthrough of the app can be found on you-tube: https://youtu.be/tvm-KYEGPdE

 # liri-node-app
 LIRI (Language_ Interpretation and Recognition Interface) -command line node app that takes in parameters and gives you back data from SPOTIFYapi, IMDBapi and TWITTERapi